fabiolnh/event-driven-architecture/README.md

     ```
   * You can keep the data in different databases (not obliged, but sometimes recommended, depending on the situation).
 One for Writer and other for reading.
 The writer can be a SQL (Ex: category: 1, product: 1) and the Reader can the NoSQL (Ex: category: toy, product: car)
   * You can use the "Event Sourcing" instead of doing the "Reader"
+  * OBS: Repository in Domain Model is different from Repository of ORM.
+Repository from Domain Model always return the Domain from DDD.
+(The repository from ORM always return its orm model).

 ## Branas